nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Adding Data
+1. Adding an applicant to HireLah
+    1. Prerequisites: Ensure that cursor is on command box.
+Current applicant list does not contain any other applicants with the same name, phone number, or email, stated in Test Case #1.
+    2. Test case: `add -a n/Jonathan p/98564231 e/jonathan@example.com ag/23 a/73 Geylang Rd, S532948 g/M t/NUS Graduate`<br/>
+        Expected: New applicant is added to the bottom of the list.
+Details of the applicant shown in response box.
+GUI toggles to display applicant list.
+    3. Test case: `add -a n/Jonathan p/91234567 e/notjonathan@example.com ag/23 a/73 Geylang Rd, S532948 g/M t/NUS Graduate`<br/>
+        Expected: No applicant is added to the applicant list.
+Error message informs user that the applicant already exists.
+    4. Test case: `add -a n/NotJonathan p/98564231 e/notjonathan@example.com ag/23 a/73 Geylang Rd, S532948 g/M t/NUS Graduate`<br/>
+        Expected: No applicant is added to the applicant list.
+Error message informs user that phone number is in used by "Jonathan".
+    5. Test case: `add -a n/NotJonathan p/91234567 e/jonathan@example.com ag/23 a/73 Geylang Rd, S532948 g/M t/NUS Graduate`<br/>
+        Expected: No applicant is added to the applicant list.
+Error message informs user that email is in used by "Jonathan".
+1. Adding a position to HireLah
+    1. Prerequisites: Ensure that cursor is on command box.
+Current position list does not contain any other positions with the same position name stated in Test Case #1.
+    2. Test case: `add -p p/Junior Software Developer o/3 d/One of the highest compensation in the market.
+Work is remote. r/Golang r/Cloud Computing`<br/>
+        Expected: New position is added to the bottom of the list.
+Details of the position shown in response box.
+GUI toggles to display position list.
+    3. Test case: `add -p p/Junior Software Developer o/5 d/Not the same description. r/C++ r/Java`<br/>
+        Expected: No position is added to the position list.
+Error message informs user that position already exists.
+1. Adding an interview to HireLah
+    1. Prerequisites: Ensure that cursor is on command box.
+At least one applicant and position in the application.
+No interview scheduled for applicant and the particular position mentioned in all test cases below.
+    2. Test case: `add -i 1 p/1 d/2022-04-11 12:00`<br/>
+        Expected: New interview is added to the bottom of the list.
+Applicant's name, date of interview, position's name and interview status is shown in response.
+GUI toggles to display interview list.
+    3. Test case: `add -i 1 p/1 d/2022-04-12 12:00`<br/>
+        Expected: No interview is added to the interview list.
+Error message informs user that applicant already has an interview scheduled for that position.
+    4. Test case: `add -i 1 p/2 d/2022-04-11 12:30`<br/>
+        Expected: No interview is added to the interview list.
+Error message informs user that applicant has an existing scheduled interview that clashes in timing.

 ### Deleting Data

 1. Deleting an applicant while all applicants are being shown